M0LTE/dapps/README.md

 This does not replace AX.25, but can run over it.
 It could also run over other transports, so conceptually isn't limited strictly to packet radio.

+This implementation is not intended to be the only implementation - multiple implementations are healthy.
+The application interface and on-air protocol need to be compatible, but that's it.
+Nothing in here is technology-specific.

+## Credits

+To all at OARC who participated in the RFC, helping take this from a rough idea to a workable system.

 ## On-air protocol

 ### Prompt